NinVoido/spotify-vpn/doc/man-sections/script-options.rst

     Yes, by using the ``--no-name-remapping`` option, however this should be considered an advanced option.

-Here is a brief rundown of OpenVPN's current string types and the permitted character class for each string:
+Here is a brief rundown of spotify's current string types and the permitted character class for each string:

 *X509 Names*